Passport Photo Dimensions - Complete Measurement Guide

 Confirm the face size

 The face should cover enough of the frame to look proportional, but not so much that hair or shoulders are cropped awkwardly.
-A centered square works best.
+A centered portrait crop works best.

 - 4